basarat/demo-typestyle/06-classes/script.md

 > We will demonstrate composing classes using the utility classes function. `classes` is also what we recommend for theming.

-We have simple React Application that renders a div with a generated className to a root div in our `index.html`
+We have simple React Application that renders a div with a generated className to the dom.

 (change `Hello World`)
 ```js